Honey Petal Plants

 Habitat: dry meadow, open and lean woodlands, sandy soils, sandhills

 More: B. tinctoria is host to numerous butterfly and moth larvae including the Io moth (Automeris io), the Frosted Elfin (Callophrys irus) and the Wild Indigo Duskywing Skipper (Erynnis baptisiae) all of which call Maine their home.
-Flowers later than other Baptisias, nitrogen fixer, sensitive to juglone, deer resistant, has been used medicinally and also as a substitute for Indigo (Indigofera tinctoria) in making blue dye.
-I imagine it makes a good addition to the vase, both the leaves and flowers.
-Like all Baptisias a bit slow to get going as it develops it's taproot and resents being transplanted once established.
+Flowers later than other Baptisias, nitrogen fixer, sensitive to juglone, deer resistant, and also as a substitute for Indigo (Indigofera tinctoria) in making blue dye.
+I imagine it makes a good addition to the vase, both the leaves and flowers, but my plants are not large enough to test that out yet.
+Like all Baptisias a bit slow to get going as it develops its taproot and resents being transplanted once established.
+The root has been used medicinally, but this plant is also potentially toxic, so proceed with caution.

 Nursery: Landscape plugs from New Moon Wholesale Nursery.NJ